 Palm Mount - V2

 The Palm Device (M515) is mounted with RAM components.
 The base uses a foam adhesive (permanent) disk to attach to the dash.
 And since I don't trust that with the leverage and the summer heat, I added a screw through the dash as well.
 The arm has a ball joint on each end, allowing for lots of adjustability.
 If I had to do this again, I would definitely repeat this version.
-All RAM supplies were purchased from GPScity.com The components are:
+All RAM parts found at GPScity.com The components are:

 Rav4INFO in action